julfersnlt/lehd-schema/src/lehd_shapefiles.md

 Extraction Tool](http://ledextract.ces.census.gov/).

-Shapefiles are used to provide mapping functionality in [QWI Explorer](http://qwiexplorer.ces.census.gov/) and Job-to-Job Explorer (coming soon).
+Shapefiles are used to provide mapping functionality in [QWI Explorer](http://qwiexplorer.ces.census.gov/) and [Job-to-Job Explorer (Beta)](https://j2jexplorer.ces.census.gov/).
 They are created by transforming input shapefiles sourced from [TIGER/Line](https://www.census.gov/geo/maps-data/data/tiger-line.html).
 New TIGER/Line shapefiles are typically released by the Census Bureau’s Geography Division in August of each year, which are then processed by